Wild Hearts (video game): Development

 The game was developed by Japanese developer Omega Force, a division of Koei Tecmo.
 Development of the game started in 2018 and used Koei Tecmo's in-house engine called "Katana Engine".
 According to game director Kotaro Hirata, the team learned from their experience developing the Toukiden series, and intended to create a modern Japanese monster-hunting game.
 To stand out from other monster hunting games, the team introduced Kemono, monsters which were described as "a fusion of nature and animals", and Karakuri, a building mechanic which supplements the game's melee combat.
 Monsters and creatures were designed to be threatening and challenging, so that players would not feel "guilty" about killing them.
 The team did not make Wild Hearts an installment in the Toukiden series because they felt that the game had its own distinct presentation and combat mechanics.
 The game world was inspired by feudal Japan, and it features four different biomes, each based on one of the four seasons.
 Originally the game supported four-player multiplayer; this was later altered as the team believed that it would create imbalanced gameplay.

-Hirata, mentioned in an Interview with The Verge, that Dynasty Warriors had become a pillar franchise for Omega Force, and that with Wild Hearts, they hoped to have another strong pillar franchise.
+Hirata mentioned in an interview with The Verge, that Dynasty Warriors had become a pillar franchise for Omega Force, and that with Wild Hearts, they hoped to have another strong pillar franchise.

 Release

 Publisher Electronic Arts announced its partnership with Omega Force and its parent company Koei Tecmo on September 14, 2022.
 The game would be published under its EA Originals label, which had previously released smaller, independent video games such as It Takes Two and Unravel.
 The game was officially announced on September 23, 2022.
 Wild Hearts was released for PlayStation 5, Windows, and Xbox Series X/S on February 17, 2023, with support for cross-platform play.
-The game was later released for the Nintendo Switch 2 as Wild Heart S on July 25, 2025 by Koei Tecmo, without involvement from Electronic Arts.
+The game was later released for the Nintendo Switch 2 as Wild Hearts S on July 25, 2025 by Koei Tecmo, without involvement from Electronic Arts.